 The Future of Visual Design

 The world of visual design is changing.
 There’s a lot more technology involved.
-It is no longer simply “create an image in Photoshop” so that aesthetics are pleasing.
-We are lucky to live in an exciting time with access to many different tools; however, today, there is also more competition out there.
+It is no longer “create an image in Photoshop” so that aesthetics are pleasing.
+We are lucky to live in an exciting time with access to many different tools; however, today, there is more competition.
 You have to keep up with trends, learn new skills and methods for creating your art, and be prepared for anything!

 Design for different types of screens (and people)

-A large part of designing for screens includes designing for different types of people.
-You should bear this in mind when you’re creating your visual content, whether it’s a website, an app, or some other digital product.
+A large part of designing for screens includes designing for different kinds of people.
+You should remember this when creating your visual content, whether a website, an app, or a digital product.

-You also need to consider the various devices people use to access your products and services.
-If someone is on a desktop computer and another person is on their phone, there’s a good chance they will have different preferences for things like font size and color combinations.
-Some are easy to see from across the room, versus from across town (or around the corner).
+It would help to consider the various devices people use to access your products and services.
+If someone is on a desktop computer and another person is on their phone, there’s a chance they will have different preferences for things like font size and color combinations.
+Some are easy to see from across the room versus across town (or around the corner).

-If you want your work to be accessible to as many people as possible, you should always consider screen size when creating anything visual—and make sure that all of the elements are readable and is set to responsive mode regardless of how far away they might be viewed by potential users.
-Therefore, consider the layout, typography, whitespace, negaitive space, focal point, space and volume.
+Suppose you want your work accessible to as many people as possible.
+In that case, you should always consider screen size when creating anything visual—and ensure that all elements are readable and set to responsive mode regardless of how far away potential users might view them.
+Therefore, consider the layout, typography, whitespace, negative space, focal point, space, and volume.

 Design for social media

 The internet is evolving.
 So are the ways we design for it.
-In the future, designers will have to keep an eye on what’s happening with user experience, social media, and mobile devices.
+In the future, designers must monitor what’s what’s with user experience, social media, and mobile devices.

-When you’re designing for social media, think about the platform first:
+When you’re you’re for social media, think about the platform first:

 • What does it look like?